 – The process means you will get to meet new creative collaborators in the directors and actors match-made with your piece.

 – You also will receive feedback on your script, to help it develop further; several plays which started at Rapid Write Response have gone onto become full plays at various theatres, including Spiderfly which was a part of our Autumn 2019 season!

 Directors will be recruited by the curator, who will be there to support the overall process and will allocate you one of the seven scripts.
 With the support of the 503 team, directors will have between Friday – Sunday to cast their show.
-Theatre503 will provide each show a total of 3 hours rehearsal time, split into two 1.5 hour slots within our theatre space.
+Theatre503 will provide each show a total of 3 hours rehearsal time in our space.
 On the Sunday, each show will have a 45 minute tech slot and all teams will have the opportunity to watch each other’s performances in the dress rehearsal before the first show.
 Performances will be on Sunday and Monday evening.